/writing/posts/flyio-rust

 Start our journey with fly.io

 It’s time to introduce flyctl, which is the official CLI used to interact with fly.io API.
 It’s feature rich, and very easy to use.
 I hope all cloud platforms have something similar!
-You can install flyctl by following the tutorial on their document and login.
+You can install flyctl by following the Article on their document and login.

 Now initialize the project: